Djotchuang/roots/readme.rst

 This is a social network application built on CodeIgniter 3.x.

 *******************
-To Do
+To Dos
 *******************

-#Do a proper test
-#Do general styling
-#do a loading animation on newsfeed page load
+a.
+Do a loading animation on newsfeed page load and any other place necessary
-#Add transitions to some buttons and general stylings
+b.
+Add transitions to some buttons and general stylings

 1. Edit and delete functionalities on comments
 2. Timeline on user's profile